 On one side of this, you have the mammals found in polar regions.
 There aren’t many animals that can get by in these environments.
 But you will find that arctic species tend to have thicker coats in the winter and will blend themselves into the snow.

-Polar bears are pure white in color and some of the largest bears so that they have enough fat reserves for winter.
+Polar bears are pure white in color and some of the largest bears.
+This ensures that they have enough fat reserves for winter.
 Snowshoe hares turn their coat white for winter.
 Both also have larger-than-average feet to stop them from sinking into the snow.

-On the other side, there are all those animals that survive in desert climates.
+On the other side, all those animals survive in desert climates.
 Again, it is just the truly hardy and well-adapted that can handle these conditions.

-Common adaptations here include pale fur to blend in with the sand, and potentially to help with heat regulation, and large ears.
-These ears help them to cool down more because of the number of blood vessels in that surface area.
+Common adaptations here include pale fur to blend in with the sand and potentially to help with heat regulation and large ears.
+These ears help them cool down more because of the number of blood vessels in that surface area.

-Many of these smaller mammals will also create dens in which to escape the hottest part of the day and become more active at night.
+Many of these smaller mammals will also create dens to escape the hottest part of the day and become more active at night.

 However, it isn’t just broader climates where you see these changes.

 They can handle climbing the trunks and leap between branches.
-In those North American forests, this is a good home for squirrels, porcupines, and chipmunks.
-In other continents, you will see monkey species at home in trees, as well as species of marten and even a tree kangaroo.
+In those forests, this is a good home for squirrels, porcupines, and chipmunks.
+You will see monkey species at home in trees and species of marten in other continents, and even a tree kangaroo.

 Some arboreal animals have clever adaptations to make life even easier up there.
 Squirrel species have extra mobility in their ankle joints so they can go head-first down the trunk.
 Some flying squirrels have flaps of skin to help them glide between trees.

-Some species of porcupines and monkeys have prehensile tails to grip branches, almost like having a fifth limb.
+Some porcupines and monkeys have prehensile tails to grip branches, almost like having a fifth limb.

 Underground And In The Sky

-For some creatures, it makes a lot more sense to live your life underground as much as possible.
+It makes more sense to live your life underground as much as possible for some creatures.
 Burrowers include rodents, like voles and shrews, as well as rabbits.
 They will create networks of burrows with nesting chambers, places to sleep, and food stores.
 These keep them safe from predators.

 Others, such as moles, adapted to spend pretty much all of their time down underground.
 Moles have lost the need for good eyesight but can easily feel the vibrations of prey like worms.
 The golden mole is, in fact, completely blind.

 Finally, we can’t overlook that a small group took to the sky.
 Bats are another highly diverse group of animals, with some tiny little species and other massive fruit bats.
 They do share similar traits.
-They have developed membranes between their arms and body that act as wings and many use echolocation to hunt for prey at night.
+They have developed membranes between their arms and body that act as wings, and many use echolocation for hunting for prey at night.

 Mammals Live In All Habitats

 When you look at the fruit bats gliding through the sky and the gigantic whales in the oceans, you really can find mammals anywhere.
-No other kingdom has such a range, such a diverse range of creatures or such contrasting adaptations within each habitat.
+No other kingdom has such a range, such a diverse range of creatures, or contrasting adaptations within each habitat.